In 2009, work started in Europe to lay down rules on making available on the market all kinds of fertilizing products, including biostimulants.

 This definition is associated with a clarification that biostimulants are fertilizing products and are not plant protection products.

 The text also defines which component material can be used (and only these) to produce biostimulants like “Plants, plant parts or plant extracts” or “Micro-organisms”.
 These categories of materials are called “Component Material Categories” (CMC).
-Eleven (11) CMC are defined in the Regulation.
+Fourteen (14) CMC are defined in the Regulation.
+Some amendments are on-going for new inclusions of raw materials.
 For Micro-organisms (CMC 7), only four (4) are listed in the Regulation: Azotobacter spp., Mycorrhizal fungi, Rhizobium spp. and Azospirillum spp.

 In order to ensure the compliance with all the Regulation requests, standards are in process of being developed prior the full application of the Regulation in July 2022.
 (STANDARDIZATION: CEN/TC 455)